gmlewis/advent-of-code-2022/README.md

 # advent-of-code-2022

-Here are my solutions for [Advent of Code 2022](https://adventofcode.com/2022).
+Here are my solutions for [Advent of Code 2022](https://adventofcode.com/2022) using Go Generics.

 ----------------------------------------------------------------------